Prestbury, Gloucestershire: Amenities

-The village shops include two stores and petrol station with store.
+The village shops include two stores and a petrol station with a store.
 There is a public library, three hairdressers, a pharmacy, and a butcher.
 A brasserie and pub, the King's Arms, was the village's main public house, and it was here that the 19th-century jockey Fred Archer grew up, his father being the landlord of the pub.
 There are three further village pubs: the Plough, the Beehive and the Royal Oak.